Comcast’s inclusive web remote lets users control TV with their eyes

 - Turning on the X1 Sports App

-- Accessing X1’s Accessibility menu, which controls closed captioning, video description and voice guidance
+- Accessing X1’s Accessibility menu, which controls closed captioning, video description, and voice guidance

 - Typing out voice commands like “watch NBC” or “action movies”